Back to top

 Growing up on Chicago’s South Side, Kimberly Moore had always been a fan of tinkering.
 Lovingly known to her family as “Ms. Fix It” — even at a young age, she was able to focus on creative ways to solve problems.
 Moore received her Bachelor of Science in Electrical Engineering from Northern Illinois University, playing D1 basketball for the NIU Huskies while an undergraduate.
 After landing a job at a nuclear power plant, Moore soon gave in to the call of secondary education, pursuing her Master’s in Sound Engineering at NIU as well.
 After graduation, Moore worked in a few other positions before her entrepreneurial spirit ultimately drove her to pursue her dream of starting her own engineering firm.

 Growing up on Chicago’s South Side, Kimberly Moore had always been a fan of tinkering.
 Lovingly known to her family as “Ms. Fix It” — even at a young age, she was able to focus on creative ways to solve problems.
-Moore received her
+Moore received her Bachelor of Science in Electrical Engineering from Northern Illinois University, playing D1 basketball for the NIU Huskies while an undergraduate.

 After landing a job at a nuclear power plant, Moore soon gave in to the call of secondary education, pursuing her Master’s in Sound Engineering at NIU as well.
 After graduation, Moore worked in a few other positions before her entrepreneurial spirit ultimately drove her to pursue her dream of starting her own engineering firm.

 In 2008, Moore created KDM Engineering to provide consulting services on engineering projects.
 Unfortunately, the effects of the recession, coupled with Moore’s father falling ill, resulted in the temporary closure of KDM while she went to care for him full-time.
 After his untimely death in 2011, Moore returned more determined than ever to build KDM into the successful company she had envisioned.
-Under Moore’s guiding hand and unique leadership style,
+Under Moore’s guiding hand and unique leadership style, KDM has become a proven leader in the industry, growing to over 100 employees and successfully completing work on thousands of projects.

 Being among the first few black women to graduate from NIU with an electrical engineering degree, Moore knows firsthand what it’s like to be the only person in the room who looks and talks like her.
-She has made it her mission
+She has made it her mission to change that.
+Deeply committed to assembling a uniquely diverse team, KDM is proof of the unquestionable advantages to ensuring diversity in background, thought, and experience.
+Moore strongly believes that having different perspectives when solving complex issues will have a positive impact on our infrastructure well into the future.

-A fierce supporter of women and minorities in STEM, Moore also created Calculated Genius, Inc., a nonprofit dedicated to helping underrepresented youth explore and connect to engineering.
+A fierce supporter of women and minorities in STEM, Moore also created Calculated Genius, a nonprofit dedicated to helping underrepresented youth explore and connect to engineering.
 Focusing on giving back to the local community, Calculated Genius funds a summer STEM and entrepreneurship program for local high school students and provides scholarships to women pursuing STEM-related degrees at the collegiate level.

 including: